mikegagnon/zbg-doc/doc/main.md

 A high-density attack is when a tiny bomb causes a huge explosion.

 A *work-based* high-density attack is one where the tiny bomb causes the victim to perform an explosive amount of work.
-[Example](##hd-ex).
+[Examples](##hd-ex).

 [A note on terminology](##hd-terms).